Mankeyss/Mankeyss/README.md

 ### Hi there 👋

-*I've got 5+ years experience of software engineering :D*
+*I've got 5+ years experience of software engineering 😀*

 I'm looking for a part-time job, if you got one for me, feel free to contact me.